 Jewish life at Skidmore is supported throught the work of many groups and offices, including the student organziation Skidmore Hillel, the Office of Jewish Student Life (part of the Office of Religious and Spiritual Life), and Saratoga Chabad.
 Below you will find information on many of the activities and observances students can take part in while they are at Skidmore.
 Our offices are also ready to help students organize new initiatives and gatherings to meet their religious, spiritual, and/or cultural interests and needs.

-There are weekly student-led Friday evening services for usually held in Wilson Chapel.
-A weekly dinner follows in the upstairs of the dining hall with a kosher style meat or dair meal prepared by Dining Services.
+There are weekly student-led Friday evening services, usually held in Wilson Chapel.
+A weekly dinner follows in the second floor of the dining hall, with a kosher style meat or dairy meal prepared by Dining Services.
 A vegetarian option is also available.
 Skidmore is not eqipped with a kosher kitchen.
 Students who are on a meal plan swipe in; the other students are covered by Skidmore Hillel’s SGA budget.
-Students may choose to attend services, dinner, or both but should be sure to RSVP to email@example.com or via Skidmore Hillel if they plan to come to dinner so that we know how much food to arrange.
-Students hold Havdalah services a few times a semester.
+Students may choose to attend services, dinner or both but should be sure to RSVP to firstname.lastname@example.org or via Skidmore Hillel if they plan to come to dinner so that we know how much food to arrange.
+Students hold Havdalah services a few times each semester.

-- Accomodations for religious observances: Typically classes are NOT held on Yom Kippur, although there have been exceptions to this practice due to classroom time requirements.
+- Accomodations for religious observances: Typically classes are not held on Yom Kippur, though there have been exceptions to this practice due to classroom time requirements.
 When those exceptions occur, professors are asked to excuse students who are observing and who have made prior notification.
 Professors and coaches are reminded of the High Holy Days observances in advance.
 Students concerned about missing classes or course work for a religious observance should speak to their professors at the start of the semester to make arrangements.
-The Coordinator of Jewish Student Life and the Director of Religious and Spiritual Life can assist in this process.
+The coordinator of Jewish student life and the director of religious and spiritual life can assist in this process.

 - Sukkot: The students build and decorate a Sukkah on the Case green.
-During nice weather, they can gather in the sukkah and hang out, study, or eat.
-Skidmore Hillel often organizes other outdoor gatherings during Sukkot including muic nights, topical discussions with faculty, and Shabbat and Havdalah services.
+During nice weather, they can gather in the sukkah and hang out, study or eat.
+Skidmore Hillel often organizes other outdoor gatherings during Sukkot, including music nights, topical discussions with faculty and Shabbat and Havdalah services.

 - Tu B'shevat: This holiday often falls during winter break, but when it doesn’t, Skidmore Hillel has celebrated with guest speakers or student-led programs that highlight the holiday's themes.